melizalab/znote/README.md

 `tbdw`: Set time bandwidth for smoothing kernel.
 Defaults to 2 ms.

-`feat`: By default, the program extracts all the component defined in &lt;labels&gt;; set this value to a nonnegative integer to restrict to a single component.
+`feat`: By default, the program extracts all the component defined in
+<labels>; set this value to a nonnegative integer to restrict to a
+single component.

 `pad`: By default, the program generates unpadded output files; if this